Skip to content

 How To Rank YMYL Pages after the YMYL Update

 Essentially, ranking YMYL pages high on Google’s search engine results page means giving the readers what they came for.
 Your Money or Your Life focuses on user experience.
-Any pages with priorities other than helping the user risks penalisation.
+Any pages with priorities other than helping the user risk penalisation.

 What Boosts or Penalises Your Content After YMYL?